-- Wine or brandy or grappa (made from grapes), or slivovitz (plums) or other fruit wine (fruit), or cider (apples) are generally OK, though some may contain corn-based sweeteners or other “fruit and other botanical substances or . . . flavouring and flavouring preparations” with corn-based constituents.
+- Wine or brandy or grappa (made from grapes), or slivovitz (plums) or other fruit wines (fruit) are generally OK, though some may contain corn-based sweeteners or other “fruit and other botanical substances or . . . flavouring and flavouring preparations” with corn-based constituents.

 - Rum is made exclusively from sugar cane, but flavoured rum may contain corn products.

 - Single-malt scotch is made from barley, according to Scottish laws – but note that other kinds of whiskey/whisky may contain corn.

 - Tequila is made from agave, according to Mexican laws.

-The vast majority of beer sold in Canada and the USA contains corn, though Guinness seems to be OK.
+The vast majority of beer and cider sold in Canada and the USA contains corn, though Guinness seems to be OK.
 (If you’ve ever wondered what ingredients are allowed to go in Canadian beer, see our beer ingredient laws, section B.02.130.
 (Cider is not regulated in the same way).
 However, there is still hope for corn-sensitive beer-lovers out there.
 Beer brewed in Germany NEVER contains corn.
 Thanks to the Bavarian Purity Act of 1516, German beer ingredients are limited to barley, hops, water and yeast.
 Many microbrewries worldwide are proud to advertise that they obey the Bavarian Purity Act.
 All such beers are corn-free.
 A number of German breweries, such as Beck’s, even make non-alcoholic, beerlike beverages that do not contain corn.
 (These are sold at grocery stores).

 Evidence that corn in beer is a dumb idea